-A new report from Nucleus Research, Value Drivers of Single Model S&OP, concludes that the historical disconnect between planning and execution in S&OP is best bridged by a single unified data model that allows companies to continuously synchronize their strategic, tactical and execution plans.
+A new report from Nucleus Research, Value Drivers of Single Model S&OP, concludes that the historical disconnect between planning and execution in Sales and Operations Planning (S&OP) is best bridged by a single unified data model that allows companies to continuously synchronize their strategic, tactical and execution plans.

 In addition, “supply chain modeling” has become the highest priority in Gartner’s Market Ranking of S&OP Capabilities, displacing “collaboration support with internal stakeholders”.